juancadile/PyETR-myfork/docs/glossary.md

 ## Default Reasoning Procedure

-The current expected way that a person processes a series of views

-All operations take an initial view, and take on board a second view through the lens of the first, to produce a third view.
+The erotetic theory of reason holds that the primary aim of reason is to answer a question a reasoner has taken on board as directly as possible and arrive at a residual view that includes only what is "novel" after a judgment is made.
+The default reasoning procedure is an algorithmic empirical hypothesis about what the central tendency of the system is in terms of inferences being made, expressed in terms of operations like [Update](#update), [Merge](#merge), Answer, and [Factor](#factor).

 ## Dependency